Sunda flying lemur: Characteristics

 The Sunda flying lemur is a skillful climber, but is nearly helpless when on the ground.
 Its gliding membrane connects from the neck, extending along the limbs to the tips of the fingers, toes, and nails.
 This kite-shaped skin is known as a patagium, which is expanded for gliding.
 It can glide over a distance of 100 m with a loss of fewer than 10 m in elevation.
 It has a dorsiflexed and abducted foot while having an abducted clawed grasp.
-This technique help to climb trees easier and faster while looking for food or staying away from predators.
+This technique helps to climb trees easier and faster while looking for food or staying away from predators.

 The head-body length of Sunda flying lemur is about 33 to 42 cm.
 Its tail length measures 18 to 27 cm, its hind legs measure between 6.5 to 7.3 cm long.
 It weighs 0.9 to 1.3 kg.

 Distribution and habitat

-The Sunda flying lemur is widely distributed throughout Southeast Asia, ranging from the Sunda Shelf mainland to other islands – Northern Laos, Cambodia, Vietnam, Thailand, Malaysia (Peninsular, Sabah and Sarawak), Singapore, Brunei, Indonesia (Kalimantan, Sumatra, Bali, Java), and many adjacent islands.
+The Sunda flying lemur is widely distributed throughout Southeast Asia, ranging from the Sunda Shelf mainland to other islands – northern Laos, Cambodia, Vietnam, Thailand, Malaysia (Peninsular, Sabah and Sarawak), Singapore, Brunei, Indonesia (Kalimantan, Sumatra, Bali, Java), and many adjacent islands.
 Conversely, the Philippine flying lemur (C. volans) is confined to the southern parts of the Philippines only.

 The Sunda flying lemur is adapted to many different vegetation types, including gardens, primary and secondary forest, rubber and coconut plantations, fruit orchards (dusun), mangrove swamps, lowlands and upland forests, tree plantations, lowland dipterocarp forests, and mountainous areas, but not all of these habitats can sustain large colugo populations.

 Behaviour and ecology

+The Sunda flying lemur is nocturnal, but is sometimes active in the morning and in the afternoon.

-The Sunda flying lemur can maneuver and navigate while gliding, but strong rain and wind can affect its ability to glide.
+It can maneuver and navigate while gliding, but strong rain and wind can affect its ability to glide.
 Gliding usually occurs in open areas or high in the canopy, especially in dense tropical rainforest.
 It needs a certain distance to glide and to land to avoid injury.
-The highest landing forces are experienced after short glides; longer glides lead to softer landings, due to the colugo's ability to brake its glide aerodynamically.
+The highest landing forces are experienced after short glides; longer glides lead to softer landings, due to its ability to brake its glide aerodynamically.
 The ability to glide increases a colugo's access to scattered food resources in the rainforest, without increasing exposure to terrestrial or arboreal predators.

+The Sunda flying lemur mainly forages in tree canopies on several different tree species in a single night, or on a single species.

+Diet

-In general, the diet of the Sunda flying lemur consists mainly of leaves.
-It usually consumes leaves with less potassium and nitrogen-containing compounds, but with higher tannin.
-It also feeds on buds, shoots, coconut flowers, durian flowers, fruits, and sap from selected tree species.
+In general, its diet consists mainly of leaves; it usually consumes leaves with less potassium and nitrogen-containing compounds, but with higher tannin.
+It also feeds on buds, shoots, flowers of coconut and durian trees fruits and sap from selected tree species.
 It also feeds on insects in Sarawak, Malaysian Borneo.
 The selected food sources depend on the localities, habitat, vegetation types, and availability.

-It is nocturnal, but sometimes can found active in the morning or in the afternoon.

-The Sunda flying lemur mainly forages in tree canopies.
-It may forage on several different tree species in a single night, or on a single species.
-It can also be seen licking tree bark of selected tree species to obtain water, nutrients, salts, and minerals.
-It is nocturnal, but sometimes can found active in the morning or in the afternoon.
+It has been observed to lick tree bark of selected tree species to obtain water, nutrients, salts, and minerals.

+Reproduction

+After a 60-day gestation period, a single offspring is carried on the mother's abdomen held by a large skin membrane.